Gerry Armstrong (activist): Harassment

+Litigation with Church of Scientology

-Armstrong's transfer of the Hubbard-related documents to his attorney prompted a lawsuit, Church of Scientology of California vs. Gerald Armstrong.
+Armstrong's transfer of the Hubbard-related documents to his attorney prompted a lawsuit for theft, Church of Scientology of California vs. Gerald Armstrong.
 The decision in the case, by Judge Paul Breckenridge, found that Armstrong's fears of persecution by the Church were reasonable, and thus his conduct in turning over the documents in his possession to his attorney was also reasonable:

-This 1984 judgment that Armstrong's transfer of documents of the Church of Scientology International (CSI) to his attorney was justified was affirmed seven years later in Church of Scientology v.
-Gerald Armstrong.
+This 1984 judgment that Armstrong's transfer of documents to his attorney was justified was affirmed seven years later in Church of Scientology v.
+Gerald Armstrong (1991).

 In December 1986, the parties entered into a settlement agreement under which CSI paid Armstrong $800,000 in exchange for his dismissal of claims against CSI.
 Armstrong agreed to not publish orally or in writing any information about his experience with CSI, and that he would be liable for $50,000 for each breach of confidentiality.
 On October 17, 1995, a California court concluded that Armstrong had breached the agreement and awarded CSI $321,932 in damages and $334,671.75 in court costs.
 The court also enjoined Armstrong from assisting others with lawsuits against CSI.

 Armstrong apparently continued to assist people with lawsuits against CSI and posting information about CSI on the Internet because on three occasions – June 1997; February 1998; and December 2000 – courts found Armstrong in contempt of its previous order and in violation of his settlement agreement.
 These violations resulted in $3,600 in fines and an order that he be confined in jail for 26 days.
 However, Armstrong claimed to be living in British Columbia, Canada, never showed up for court, and was never confined.

 On April 2, 2002, CSI sued Armstrong for $10,050,000 for breaches of his settlement agreement.
 Armstrong admitted that he had breached the agreement more than 200 times, but claimed that parts of the agreement were illegal, unconstitutional and unenforceable.
 At trial on April 9, 2004, the court found that 131 breaches of the agreement did occur, but found that it would be unconscionable to "punish" Armstrong with liquidated damages in excess of the $800,000 he received as a benefit under the settlement agreement.
 Noting that Armstrong had previously been "sanctioned" in the sum of $300,000, the court entered judgment for CSI in the amount of $500,000.

+Viewpoints about Scientology

+Gerry Armstrong asserts that Scientology's religious status is a false façade, and that "virtually everything that Hubbard said about his life was false".
+As published in Hugh Urban's The Church of Scientology: A History of a New Religion, Armstrong is quoted as saying:

+Despite the toll taken on him, Armstrong feels the fight has been worth it: "I know the fraud, I know the sociopathy.
+I can write and talk.
+And so far, they have not been able to silence me."